 The following normative documents contain provisions which, through reference in this text, constitute provisions of this part of ISO 13784.
 For dated references, subsequent amendments to, or revisions of, any of these publications do not apply.
 However, parties to agreements based on this part of ISO 13784 are encouraged to investigate the possibility of applying the most recent editions of the normative documents indicated below.
 For undated references, the latest edition of the normative document referred to applies.
 Members of ISO and IEC maintain registers of currently valid International Standards.

-ISO 9705, Fire tests - Full-scale room test for surface products
+ISO/TR 9705-2, Reaction-to-fire tests - Full-scale room tests for surface products - Part 2: Technical background and guidance